TheUser11/Shortcuts/announcements.md

 > - Hey!
 Updater 2.3.1 released!
 > - LiCuts 1.1 is still under development
 > - iCuts 2.3 released!
-> - iCuts 3.0 begins development
-> - After more hard thinking, my new shortcut is really useless and iCuts 2.3 will not be the last release.
+> - iCuts 3.0 is ready for beta testers!
+Email me if you want ot join!
+First three will be accepted!

 # iCuts Release Notes